Awesome content, even better software. Just think what our technology could do for you.

 We all know year-end payroll processing is a complex method of accurately calculating taxes, compensation, and deductions to be withheld.
 But many errors occur when common mistakes are overlooked during this busy time of year.
 Below, we have compiled seven tips to help you eliminate those potential errors during year-end payroll processing so this time of year is a little less stressful.

-Audit employee data to ensure you are not missing critical Form W-2 information like complete Social Security numbers, employee names, and addresses.
+Audit employee data to ensure you are not missing critical Form W-2 information like complete Social Security numbers (SSN), employee names, and addresses.
 The Internal Revenue Service (IRS) may impose a penalty for each Form W-2 with a missing or incorrect Social Security number or employee name.
-If there are errors, you would then be subject to the following penalties:
+If there are errors, you will be subject to the following penalties:

 If you are not careful, these types of errors can add up to a large penalty.
-For some employees, updated addresses can be garnered from a new W-4 if their withholding allowances changed or will change next year.
-Remind employees to fill out a new W-4 if their situation has changed:
+For some employees, updated addresses can be garnered from a new W-4 if their withholding allowances have changed or will change next year.
+Remind employees to fill out a new W-4 if their situation has changed and:

 - Ensure employee names are entered correctly